amir-jafari/SOM/Roadmap/Readme.md

 # Roadmap
 Goal: To create a sophisticated SOM package.
 The main methods would be simulation, training, saving and loading a model, calculating distances, and creating plots.
-Regarding the plot methods, we need the functionality not only for displaying trained SOM information but also for post-training analysis of other trained models.
+Regarding the plot methods, we need the functionality for displaying trained SOM information and for post-training analysis of other trained models.

 ## Time Schedule
 - week 1